ioccc-src/winner/1988/isaak/README.md

     make all
 ```

-There is an alternate version, the original, that can't be compiled in modern
+There is an alternate version, based on the original, that can be compiled in
-systems but can be if you have an old enough compiler.
+modern systems but likely won't do anything.
 See [Alternate
 code](#alternate-code) below.